stopherjones/around-the-world-in-eighty-games/_countries/pakistan-and-nepal.md

 ---
 layout: country
-name: Uzbekistan
+name: Pakistan and Nepal
-slug: uzbekistan
+slug: pakistan-and-nepal
 continent: Asia
-order: 24
+order: 25
 intro: |

     From Uzbekistan we travel south-east towards India, but we’re not taking the easy route, we’re donning our crampons and oxygen tanks for a spot of serious mountaineering!